When things are getting hard and you’re struggling to have a good day, you need a few quick tips to help you get out of

 *Scroll down to the bottom of this post to read about Make Over Your Mornings, a 14-day online course.
 Plus access to Day One of the course for FREE.

-2. Make Time for Prayer
+2. Make time for prayer or reflection

 In those quiet minutes, I would take time to pray first for our children.
 For their little hearts, attitudes and minds.
 Pray that they would make the most of their days at school and be kind.
 I would pray for their friendships.
 Then I would pray for myself.
 I’ll pray for my attitude (lots of prayer for my attitude!), for extra patience, kindness and that I would choose my battles well.